 The famous World War II ‘Dig for Victory’ campaign encouraged British people to get around food shortages by growing their own.
 It was so successful, parks and bomb sites were ripped up and turned into vegetable patches.
 In the late 1940s there were an estimated 1.4 million allotment sites in the UK.

 Yet being forced to grow their own food turned many of the post-war generation off allotments.
-Then from the late 1960s onwards, frozen food and ready meals became the norm.
-And Britons fell out of love with allotments.
+From the late 1960s onwards, frozen food and ready meals became the norm, and Britons fell out of love with allotments.

 That meant many councils sold off allotments during the 1980s and 1990s as people simply didn’t want them.
 The total number across Britain is now estimated at around 300,000.